Training structure

 12h

-The aim of this course is to design a research project on one of the major themes in ecology, such as the ecological niche, biogeography, networks of ecological interactions or functional diversity.
-A short review of the major theories and concepts in these major ecology themes is presented by specialists in the field.
-This is followed by example(s) illustrating the conceptual bases for formulating a relevant and new research question, and how to answer it using different methodologies, especially experimental ones, derived from the speakers' own research.
-Having chosen one of these major themes, each student develops an original research project (the size of an M2 internship), conducting bibliographical research and proposing a coherent experimental plan to test the hypotheses.
-This project is presented to the lecturers and other students.
+The objective of this course is to design a research project on one of the major themes in ecology, such as ecological niche, biogeography, ecological interaction networks, or functional diversity.
+A brief overview of the major theories and concepts in these major ecological themes is presented by specialists in these fields.
+This overview is followed by one or more examples illustrating the conceptual basis for formulating a relevant and novel research question and how to answer it using different methodologies, particularly experimental ones, drawn from the researchers' own work.
+After choosing one of these major themes, each student develops an original research project (the size of an M2 internship), conducting bibliographic research and proposing a coherent experimental plan to test hypotheses.
+This project is presented to the speakers and other students.

 Bayesian approach to variability